- Schedule of Classes - February 7, 2022 7:27PM EST

 Prerequisites/Corequisites Prerequisite: BIOAP 1100 or permission of instructor.

-- Summarize and compare categories of behavior (e.g. maternal behavior) between species, noting similarities and differences as well as proposing potential costs and benefits of the behavior(s).
+- Students will be able to summarize and compare categories of behavior (e.g. maternal behavior) between species, noting similarities and differences as well as proposing potential costs and benefits of the behavior(s).

-- Recognize and define "problem behaviors" and suggest potential causes and solutions for the behavior.
+- Students will be able to recognize and define "problem behaviors" and suggest potential causes and solutions for the behavior.

-- Articulate general concepts related to mammalian behavior and the study of mammalian behavior.
+- Students will be able to articulate general concepts related to mammalian behavior and the study of mammalian behavior.

-- Critically evaluate peer-reviewed scientific articles by effectively reading, understanding, and analyzing the authors' findings and conclusions.
+- Students will be able to critically evaluate peer-reviewed scientific articles by effectively reading, understanding, and analyzing the authors' findings and conclusions.